 This product derived from the compression of grape seeds has numerous cosmetic benefits but is also an excellent ally in cooking.
 Because it can withstand high temperatures without producing carcinogenic substances, it can be used in food in almost any recipe, either in hot or cold dishes.

-In addition, it is rich in vitamin E which works as a fat-soluble antioxidant and helps protect cells from harmful free radicals associated with other chronic diseases.
+In addition, it is also rich in vitamin E which works as a fat-soluble antioxidant and helps protect cells from harmful free radicals associated with other chronic diseases.
 Vitamin E also collaborates in the proper functioning of the immune system.

-Safflower oil is a rich source of unsaturated fatty acids, and its use is especially beneficial for hormone regulation and memory.
+A rich source of unsaturated fatty acids, and its use is especially beneficial for hormone regulation and memory.
 This oil promotes the body's absorption of vitamins A, D, E, and K.

 There are two types of Safflower oil: high-oils and high-linoleic.
 Both contain unsaturated fatty acids, but the former is suitable for cooking at high temperatures and the latter is only suitable for use in salad dressings.

-Sunflower oil has health benefits because it is low in saturated fat and high in two types of fatty acids, polyunsaturated and monounsaturated.
+It has health benefits because it is low in saturated fat and high in two types of fatty acids, polyunsaturated and monounsaturated.
 It can be cooked at high temperatures and is especially suitable when substituted for less healthy fats.

 Extracted by pressing corn, this fat contains some healthy components such as phytosterols, which have anti-inflammatory properties.
 However, this product is not generally considered a healthy fat.
 This is because it is highly refined and usually corn production is loaded with pesticides and chemicals that end up indirectly included in the food.